Background

 This is the symbol for gold.
-The process of becoming conscious is similar to old fashioned alchemy.
-Both are looking to turn the ordinary into something of great value.
+It is also the symbol for the moment of creation, source, the origin of all things.
+Becoming conscious is similar to old fashioned alchemy; the ordinary becomes something of great value.

 The circle has always been a symbol for wholeness.